strinsberg/slrg_data/docs/sphinx/source/scripts.rst

 Scripts
 ===============

 There are two different ways to run the scripts.
-There results are equivilent.
+There results are equivalent.
 Both methods will look for input files, and write any output files, relative to the directory they are run in.

 1. Running at the command line.